Staff & Board Members

 2019 Watersheds Canada Staff

 Melissa joined the Watersheds Canada team in 2015, after taking time to raise her two sons.
-During that time, Melissa has been a very active member of the Mississippi Lakes Association, where she has been the Water Quality & Lake Steward on the the board of directors for ten years.
-Over the last 3 years, she has been an enthusiastic member of the Mississippi Lake Plan Committee, where she has lent her expertise to the completion of the Mississippi Lake Plan, and is now acting as co-chair to the Environmental Committee.
+During that time, Melissa has been a very active member of the Mississippi Lakes Association, where she has been the Water Quality & Lake Steward on the the board of directors for twelve years.
+She was an enthusiastic member of the Mississippi Lake Plan Committee, where she has lent her expertise to the completion of the Mississippi Lake Plan, and was an active co-chair and member of the Environmental Committee.

 Melissa studied Natural Resource Management at Guelph University and Ecosystem Management at Sir Sandford Fleming College in Lindsay.
 Mississippi Valley Conservation Authority employed her for 6 years directly after graduation, as a Water Quality Technician and Watershed Monitoring Supervisor.
 Liaising with other agencies, partners and lake stewards to promote and educate them on environmental practices is her passion.
 It is a beautiful thing when a career and passion come together.

-Melissa lives and plays on Mississippi Lake with her husband and two boys, year round.
-When not at home crafting, you will find her out leading her Cub Scout group, camping or paddling around in her kayak and always with a smile on her face.
+Melissa lives and plays on Mississippi Lake with her husband and two boys, year-round.
+When not at home crafting, you will find her camping or paddling around in her kayak and always with a smile on her face.

 Heather is an aquatic specialist who began her studies in Environmental Conservation in 2003.
 She studied Forest Conservation at Lakehead University and later completed a Diploma in Renewable Resource Management from Yukon College.
 She focused on the management of fisheries and aquatic habitats through proper conservation and sampling techniques.